-Description The subjects comprise an end terraced two storey dwelling house.
+Description The subjects comprise a semi detached two storey ex Local Authority owned dwelling house.
 Accommodation Ground Floor: Entrance hallway, living room and kitchen.
-First Floor: Landing, two bedrooms and shower room.
+First Floor: Landing, 2 bedrooms and bathroom.
 Gross internal floor area (m2) 62.
-Neighbourhood and location The subjects are located in a residential area of similar type and quality dwellings, a number of which have become owner occupied.
-The property affords ready access to the nearby local facilities within the town of Thurso.
-Age Built circa 1965.
-Weather Overcast with light showers.
+Neighbourhood and location The subjects are set within a residential housing development with some properties being owner occupied.
+Age Approximately 55 years.
+Weather Dry and overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-1 No. rendered masonry chimney stack is provided.
+1 No. shared chimney stack is provided.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof is timber framed, sarked and finished with concrete interlocking tiles.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are of various PVC and cast iron manufacture.
+The rainwater fittings are predominantly of PVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls to the property appear of cavity block construction with rendered finishes externally and appear to have been cavity wall insulation in the past.
+The main walls are of brick construction with additional external insulation and render over.
+The property is finished with dry dash render.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows to the property are largely of double glazed timber casement design with timber finish externally.
-External doors are of double glazed timber casement design.
+Windows to the property are of double glazed timber casement design.
+Doors are also of timber design.
 External decorations Visually inspected.
-External decoration has various paint/stain finishes.
+Exposed joinery is of timber manufacture.
+External decorations have paint and stained finishes.
 Conservatories/porches Visually inspected.
 None.